Johann Schmid: Squadron leader and death

 Along with his promotion, Schmid was appointed Staffelkapitän (squadron leader) of 8.
 Staffel of JG 26, replacing Oberleutnant Hans-Jürgen Westphal who had been injured.
 8. Staffel was subordinated to III.
 Gruppe and at the time commanded by Hauptmann Gerhard Schöpfel and based at Ligescourt.
 On 4 September, he claimed three Spitfires shot down.
 In total, he was credited with eleven aerial victories in September, with the exception of a Blenheim bomber shot down on 27 September, all of which were Spitfire fighters.

 On 6 November 1941, he led the whole III.
 Gruppe into combat against a dozen Spitfires.
 In this encounter, he claimed a Spitfire shot down.
 His opponent may have been Sergeant B.M.
 Geissman of No. 452 Squadron RAAF.
 Schmid was circling low over the crash site when the wing of his Messerschmitt Bf 109 F-4 (Werknummer 7211—factory number) hit the water in a position 10 km northwest of Calais.
 The aircraft immediately disintegrated and sank, taking Schmid with it.
 Following his death, he was replaced by Oberleutnant Karl Borris as commander of 8.
 Staffel.
 Posthumously, he was promoted to Major (major).

 Summary of career

 Aerial victory claims

 According to Obermaier, Schmid was credited with 45 victories in 137 missions, all over the Western Front.
+Spick lists him with 41 aerial victories and a mission-to-claim ratio of 3.34.
 Mathews and Foreman, authors of Luftwaffe Aces: Biographies and Victory Claims, researched the German Federal Archives and found records for 40 aerial victory claims, plus five further unconfirmed claims, all of which were claimed on the Western Front.